Careers for Program Evaluators

 Miles McNall, Director for Community Engaged Research, MSU Office for Public Engagement and Scholarship

-What type of job could I get with a program evaluation degree?
+What type of program evaluation careers are there?

-With a degree in program evaluation, you could work in any number of settings, including:
+As a program evaluator with a masters degree or certificate in evaluation, you could work in any number of settings depending on your interests, including:

 • non-profit organizations such as foundations or social services agencies.